Skip Navigation

 Volunteering opportunities you might also like

-Helping out on an organic vegetable farm
+Helping out at an organic vegetable farm

-Organisation role · 9—17 hrs/Week · Starting from 1 Apr
+Organisation role · 9—17 hrs/Week · Starting from 1 Apr 2026

 Wageningen

-Helping out on an organic vegetable farm
+Helping out at an organic vegetable farm

 Help out on our organic (pick-your-own) vegetable farm